 If you find that Sync has stopped synchronizing and not all of the files are synced, there are a few things you can do.

-- Files get filtered by .sync\IgnoreList file on all peers.
+- Files are filtered by .sync\IgnoreList file on all peers.

 - Files are locked/protected by other applications.
-Double click on the connected peer (PC/Mac) and see which files are in sync queue.
 Go to the files and make sure that they are not being used by other applications, security software, encryption tools or the system itself.

 - Downloading peer does not have read-write access to the files.
 Recheck system permissions - the user who runs Sync must have rw access to the files and the directory itself.